catalystcalifornia/fresnoripa/README.md

 ## Partners

 [Fresno Building Healthy Communities](https://es.fresnobhc.org/)
+### Our Mission
+To foster and encourage thriving communities where all children and families can live healthy, safe and productive lives.

 <p align="right">(<a href="#top">back to top</a>)</p>

+## Citation

+Suggested report citation: Catalyst California and Fresno Building Healthy Communities.
+“Traffic Stops and Race: An Analysis of Police Stops in Fresno.”
+2025.

+<p align="right">(<a href="#top">back to top</a>)</p>

 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Distributed under the General Public Use and Creative Commons Licenses.
+See LICENSE.txt and CC_LICENSE.md for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>